charmbracelet/bubbletea/README.md

 * [container-canary](https://github.com/NVIDIA/container-canary): a container validator
 * [countdown](https://github.com/aldernero/countdown): a multi-event countdown timer
 * [CRT](https://github.com/BigJk/crt): a simple terminal emulator for running Bubble Tea in a dedicated window, with optional shaders
+* [cueitup](https://github.com/dhth/cueitup): inspect messages in an AWS SQS queue in a simple and deliberate manner
 * [dns53](https://github.com/purpleclay/dns53): dynamic DNS with Amazon Route53.
 Expose your EC2 quickly, securely and privately
 * [eks-node-viewer](https://github.com/awslabs/eks-node-viewer): a tool for visualizing dynamic node usage within an eks cluster
 * [End Of Eden](https://github.com/BigJk/end_of_eden): a "Slay the Spire"-like, roguelite deck-builder game